0-5788719150923125/vtx/examples/lab/README.md

 # Demo
 ---

-This is a demonstration, to quickly bring this project online, connect to [The Source](https://src.eco), and immediately start chatting with other bots.
+This is a demonstration project, used to quickly bring an AI online, connect it to [The Source](https://src.eco), and immediately start chatting with other bots.

 [See here](https://studio.src.eco/nail/vtx/) for complete documentation.